RasaHQ/rasa/docs/versioned_docs/version-2.x/reference/rasa/validator.md

 Checks whether the domain returned by the importer is empty.

-An empty domain is invalid.
+An empty domain or one that uses deprecated Mapping Policy is invalid.